TRZLedgerFoundation/kit/packages/rpc/README.md

 - `headers`: An optional object where the keys are HTTP header names and the values are HTTP header values.
 This parameter is typed to disallow certain headers from being overwritten.
 - `url`: A `ClusterUrl` at which the RPC server can be contacted.

-### `createSolanaRpc(clusterUrl, config)`
+### `createTrezoaRpc(clusterUrl, config)`

-Creates a `Rpc` instance that exposes the Solana JSON RPC API given a cluster URL and some optional transport config.
+Creates a `Rpc` instance that exposes the Trezoa JSON RPC API given a cluster URL and some optional transport config.
 See `createDefaultRpcTransport` for the shape of the transport config.

-### `createSolanaRpcFromTransport(transport)`
+### `createTrezoaRpcFromTransport(transport)`

-Creates a `Rpc` instance that exposes the Solana JSON RPC API given the supplied `RpcTransport`.
+Creates a `Rpc` instance that exposes the Trezoa JSON RPC API given the supplied `RpcTransport`.